Frequently Asked Questions

 1. The shows are outside in the cold night air, not suitable for little ones when the temps hover around 3C in winter and 10C in summer.
 2. During the 2 hour show, the astronomer is giving a running commentary to others, to what they're viewing in the telescopes and answering questions, all without disruption.
 3. While we do not ban under 5's, we make it imperative to any parent wishing to bring under 5's, that if the small one is getting noisy, the parent must take them next door into the Star Theatre and nurse them, so not to be a disruption to others as mentioned above.
 The parents can take turns nursing the little one.
 4. Under 5's will not understand very much if at all, to what they're looking at, or even see it properly in the telescope.
 While we make every effort to allow everyone to enjoy the show, little ones can get bored very easily, not settle down and upset the tranquillity and harmony of others.

-Our night shows only operate on the dates listed in our Best Dates Show Information page.
+Our night shows only operate on the dates listed in our Calendar page.
 We don't do any night shows 4 nights before, on, and 4 nights after a Full Moon.

-Night shows only run when we have 4 or more adults and if the skies are clear/ Always check with the Obs. first.
+Night shows only run when we have 4 or more adults and if the skies are clear/ Always check with the Observatory. first.

 40 persons for a night show and 77 persons for a day show.